 A copy of the scope of work must be retained by the contractor.

-Note: The contractor who will be awarded this contract will be known as the "Main contractor" and any contractor appointed by the Main contractor will be known as the "Appointed contractor"
+Note: The contractor who will be awarded this contract will be known as the "main contractor"

 When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.